-If you have files and folders on your destination volume that you would like to be left alone, yet you want to keep your backup "clean", use the Protect root-level items option.
+If you have files and folders that are unique to the root-level on your destination volume and you want them to be left alone, yet you want to keep your backup "clean", use the Protect root-level items option.
 This option is enabled by default when CCC's SafetyNet option is enabled.
 To understand how this feature works, suppose you have these items on your source volume:

 And you have these items on the destination volume:

 With the Protect root-level items option, the Videos folder will not be moved to the _CCC SafetyNet folder because it is unique to the root level of the destination.
-The Users folder is not unique to the root of the destination, though, so its contents will be updated to match the source.
+The Users folder is not unique to the root of the destination (it also exists on the source), though, so its contents will be updated to match the source.
 As a result, the olduseraccount folder will be moved to the _CCC SafetyNet folder (or deleted if you have disabled the SafetyNet).

 CCC normally uses file size and modification date to determine whether a file should be copied.
 With this option, CCC will calculate an MD5 checksum of every file on the source and every corresponding file on the destination.
 If the checksums differ ,CCC will recopy the file.
 This option will increase your backup time, but it will expose any corrupted files within your backup set on the source and destination.